-- 1. Create a directory from which you will run the Docker container (e.g. /opt/kyf\uo). - 2.
-Select a Universal Orchestrator image, and from your Docker host, retrieve the Universal Orchestrator image from the artifactory with commands similar to the following (using credentials provided to you by Keyfactor; the password is saved in my\password.txt):
+- 1. Create a directory from which you will run the Docker container (e.g. /opt/kyf_uo). - 2.
+Select a Universal Orchestrator image, and from your Docker host, retrieve the Universal Orchestrator image from the artifactory with commands similar to the following (using credentials provided to you by Keyfactor; the password is saved in my_password.txt):

 '''

-cat my_password.txt | docker login keyfactor.jfrog.io --username username --
+cat my_password.txt | docker login keyexample.jfrog.io --username username --

 password-stdin

-'''

-docker pull keyfactor.jfrog.io/con-develop-us-engineering/command/universalorchestrator-ssl:11.0
+docker pull keyexample.jfrog.io/con-example-us-myexample/command/universalorchestrator-ssl:11.0 '''

-Important: Remove the my\password.txt file when complete.
+Important: Remove the my_password.txt file when complete.

-3. Create a Docker compose file (compose.yaml) in the directory for your Docker container similar to the following, using the inputs as per Table 1: Linux Container Parameters, referencing the artifictory you pulled, selecting the appropriate authentication mechanism for your environment, and any additional volume mounts (see Custom Extensions on page 52).
-The fields highlighted in red below indicate fields that need to be edited or that you may wish to edit.
+3. Create a Docker compose file (compose.yaml) in the directory for your Docker container similar to the following, using the inputs as per Table 1: Linux Container Parameters, referencing the artifictory you pulled, selecting the appropriate authentication mechanism for your environment, and any additional volume mounts (see Custom Extensions on page 53).
+The fields numbered 3, 6, 7, 10-11, and 13-17 below indicate fields that need to be edited or that you may wish to edit.